Connor-Damato/WordSquareSolver/README.md

 3

-**#note*** the order for each side does not matter, as long as each side is self contained.
+**#note**: the order for each side does not matter, as long as each side is self contained.
 Case does not matter.
-**#note*** unless you have a beefy computer, there is no need to go above depth 3.
+**#note**: unless you have a beefy computer, there is no need to go above depth 3.
 Most often, the solution will be within depth 2 (2 words required to generate a solution)

 ### The output of the program:
 All Solutions: